Nutritional Science (8257.4)

 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||On-Campus||Dr Michelle Minehan|

-Readings will be made available via Units Canvas site.
+Required readings will be made available via Canvas

-There are no essential text books for this Unit.
-The texts below are recommended and available for loan in UC Library if you would like to supplement your learning:
+There are no essential text books for Nutritional Science.
+The following text is recommended if you would like to supplement your learning:

-Whiteney et al (eds.), Understanding Nutrition, Australian & New Zealand Edition, 4th Edition, Cengage Learning Australia, Melbourne 2019.
+- Whitney et al (eds.), Understanding Nutrition, Australian & New Zealand Edition, 4th Edition, Cengage Learning Australia, Melbourne 2019

 Submission of assessment items